Want a Raise? What Your Boss and HR Won't Tell You

 1. Improve professional skills

-• Focus on assets and yield, not price fluctuations
+• Focus on assets and cash flow, not price swings.

-Finally, I wish everyone steady progress toward true financial freedom, so that you can work with peace of mind and live life with ease.
+I hope everyone moves steadily toward real financial freedom, so you can work with peace of mind and live with less stress.

 See you next time.